Magarin Bay borders San Jose on the southwest corner of Occidental Mindoro on Mindoro Island in the Philippines.

 On December 24, 1944

-a Japanese Navy force including two cruisers: Ashigara and Ōyodo plus eight destroyers: Kiyoshimo, Asashimo, Kasumi, Kaya, Kashi, and Sugi departs Camranh
+a Japanese Navy force raiding force including two cruisers: Ashigara and Ōyodo plus eight destroyers: Kiyoshimo, Asashimo, Kasumi, Kaya, Kashi, and Sugi departed Camranh

-Bay off Indochina (Vietnam) as part of "Operation Rei-Go" a raiding force to bombard the San Jose beachhead.
+Bay off Indochina (Vietnam) as part of "Operation Rei-Go" a raiding force to Magarin Bay to conduct a shore bombardment against the San Jose beachhead.
 On December 26, 1944 during the evening spotted and attacked by B-25s and PT Boats.
 Damaged and sunk is Kiyoshimo.
 On December 27, 1944 at 1:00am the remaining force bombards the beachhead area, but causes little damage.
 This was one of

 the last Japanese surface unit attacks on an American beachheads during

 the Pacific War.
-The next day returns to Camranh
+The next day, the survivors of the fource return to Camranh

 F1M2 Pete Tail 954-33